 Our curriculum is designed to inform, provoke, challenge, and inspire our students so that ultimately, they have a more in-depth knowledge both of themselves and of the world they enter as adults.
-There are four critical elements of the curricula of WLPCS and are what guide the curricular and instructional decisions of school leaders and teachers.
+There are four critical elements of the curricula of Washington Latin and are what guide the curricular and instructional decisions of school leaders and teachers.

 - Moral Issues Teachers identify the major moral questions that arise within their curricula, and students respond to these questions through class activities including Socratic Seminars. - Academic Indices These indices are those facts and ideas that are critical for WLPCS students to know and understand before they graduate.
 Indices are continuing to be identified and developed by content area. - Common Core Standards Common Core Standards are the standards recognized by schools in the District of Columbia.
-They are also taught within the curricula of WLPCS classes and assessed by PARCC.
+They are also taught within the curricula of WLPCS classes and assessed by PARCC. - Teacher Choice Teachers identify their areas of strength and interest, and they teach facts and skills to students in the content of their curricula.